patricoferris/___blog/learning/nix.md

  The nix store contains the packages (usually located at `/nix/store`).
 The actual directory for a package is unique as it is identified by a hash of the build dependency graph of that package.
 This is where the afore mentioned immutability comes from.

+ While the actual packages live in the Nix store, the user accesses them using **symlinks**.

 > Nix Store operations are atomic

  Consider updating a package -- Nix doesn't destructively touch a package which currently works and is being depended on by another package.
+During an upgrade fresh files are generated and built and then the symlinks are updated.
+If something fails, the symlinks can be reverted to where they used to point as that version/variant of the package still exists.

  Uninstalling a package doesn't delete it -- to do that you have to run the Nix garbage collector.